 In addition to the information regarding the application process, your organization should use the grantor’s contact information.
 When viewing the application, there should be a contact email or phone number on the website.

-Make sure to introduce yourself to the grantor [link to our guest post on your site] and do your best to create a relationship with them prior to submitting your grant application.
+Make sure to introduce yourself to the grantor and do your best to create a relationship with them prior to submitting your grant application.
 Fundraising is all about building relationships, and grant writing is no different!